AyyyStew/AzureHoneyPotLab/README.md

 Log Enrichment Enhances Insights: Geolocation data provided threat intelligence on what countries are likely to attack systems.

-SIEM Capabilities in Action: Azure Sentinel’s integration with Log Analytics allowed for effective visualization and analysis of the data.
+SIEM Capabilities in Action: Azure Sentinel's integration with Log Analytics allowed for effective visualization and analysis of the data.

 ## Next Steps

-- Explore Sentinel’s advanced features, such as alerting and automation.
+- Explore Sentinel's advanced features, such as alerting and automation.
 - Test additional protocols beyond RDP to broaden the scope of analysis.
 - Implement more efficient methods for log enrichment and ingestion.